redhat-developer-demos/openshift-pipelines-workshop/README.md

 1. Tekton command line interface (CLI), `tkn`
 1. OpenShift CLI, `oc`
 1. Git
 1. Git repo at https://github.com/redhat-developer-demos/openshift-pipelines-tutorial.git.
-You'll need to clone or download this repo to your machine.
+You'll need to clone or download this repo to your machine in order to run the commands contained in this workshop.

 ### Prerequisite #1: A terminal session on your PC
 You'll need to be able to run commands at the command line on your PC.
 Note that this workshop works with Linux and macOS (bash or PowerShell) and Windows (PowerShell).
 Where any differences between bash and PowerShell occur in this workshop, commands for both environments will be supplied.